Our environmental pledge

 Bats

-The European grapevine moth is the scourge of winemakers.
-Its worm tunnels through the grape which makes it go mouldy and significantly affects the harvest.
-To avoid using insecticides, high school students in Bergerac built bat boxes and installed them in the vineyards so they could prey on the moth.
-The Bat’Viti community project is the perfect example of biological control in viticulture.
+The European grapevine is a major threat to winemakers.
+Its worm tunnels through the grape, causing it to rot significantly affecting the harvest.
+To avoid using insecticides, high school students in Bergerac built bat boxes and installed them in the vineyards, to encourage them to prey on the moth.
+The Bat’Viti community project is the perfect illustration of organic approaches in viticulture.

 Weather

-A reliable weather forecast is essential to prepare for diseases that can harm the vine.
-The OPTIVITI project has 10 connected weather stations all over the area and helps vine growers plan when it's time for pesticide treatments or when it's time to reduce them.
-Every station measures temperature, humidity, rainfall, leaf wetness, wind speed and solar radiation.
-Summarising these elements provides vine growers with a 14-day forecast and data that's 100 times more accurate than regular weather websites.
-Result: 30% less pesticides.
+A reliable weather forecast is essential for preparing against diseases that can harm the vines.
+The OPTIVITI project has 10 connected weather stations dotted across the area to help winegrowers plan when it’s time for pesticide treatments or when it’s time to reduce them.
+Each station measures temperature, humidity, rainfall, leaf wetness, wind speed and solar radiation.
+Summarising these elements provides winegrowers with a 14-day forecast and data that’s 100 times more accurate than regular weather websites.
+Result: 30% fewer pesticides.

 Robotics

-Effort-free weeding that protects the soil is now possible with artificial intelligence to save the environment.
+Effort-free weeding that protects the soil is now possible with artificial intelligence at the service of the environment.
 TED is a robot designed by a French start-up that Cave de Monbazillac winemakers are now using to cut underground roots and till the soil.
-Two things that stop weeds growing.
+Two actions that prevent grass from growing back.